In Need of Knee Replacement, Knee Arthroscopy or Meniscus Repair?

 But with that versatility comes a host of problems.
 You can injure yourself with a fall or with a sports accident, causing damage such as a complex meniscus tear, damaging the rubbery disc that cushions your knee joint.

 Those suffering from arthritis also know all too well the hardship knee pain from disease can ruin their lives.
 Arthritis in the knees often results in pain, swelling, stiffness or a feeling of looseness.

-- Ageing.
+Lastly, aging is a common catalyst for arthroscopic knee surgery and reconstructive knee surgery.
 The surface of the knee is made up mainly of collagen, the primary protein building block of all animal tissues.
-Collagen is constantly being broken down and produced in the body.
-But as we age, the collagen tends to stiffen and become more brittle.
-Thus, it becomes damaged much more easily.
+But as we age, collagen tends to stiffen and become more brittle, increasing the risk of damage and knee pain substantially.

 Depending on your medical history, or following a diagnostic arthroscopy, your doctor may recommend arthroplasty.
 This is a full or partial replacement of the knee joint with an artificial prosthesis made of plastic or metal.
 Because it requires “open surgery” (not done with a scope), and a longer hospital stay, the typical wait period required by the Canadian public health care system may be longer than you’re prepared to tolerate.

 Again, this is where Timely Medical Alternatives has access to fully trained and certified orthopedic surgeons, can help expedite your treatment in a private clinic.
 The average knee implant restores about 100 degrees of movement (compared to a normal knee, which has about 130 to 140 degrees of movement).